Christie Allen: Singles

+"—" denotes releases that did not chart or were not released.

 Award and nominations

 TV Week / Countdown Awards

 Countdown was an Australian pop music TV series on national broadcaster ABC-TV from 1974 to 1987, it presented music awards from 1979 to 1987, initially in conjunction with magazine TV Week.
 The TV Week / Countdown Awards were a combination of popular-voted and peer-voted awards.